Melbourne Kimsey: Biography

-He entered active duty in July 1953 and graduated from pilot training at Reese Air Force Base, Texas, in 1954.
+Kimsey entered active duty in July 1953 and graduated from pilot training at Reese Air Force Base, Texas, in 1954.
 He served with the Strategic Air Command as a KC-97 pilot at March Air Force Base, California, until October 1956.
 While there he distinguished himself when a fire broke out during take-off in a KC-97 he was piloting.
 While the plane was burning, he brought the aircraft under control and crawled back to pull out two of his crew members.
 He was awarded the Soldier's Medal for valor (the Air Force Cross had not yet been instituted).
 He was then assigned to the U.S. Air Force in Europe as a pilot flying B-45s, B-66s, T-33s and L-20s at the USAF Base at Alconbury, England (later the RAF Alconbury).
 He personally led the B-66's transfer from stateside to their assignment in England.

 In 1959 General Kimsey transferred to the 23rd Bombardment Squadron at Travis Air Force Base, Calif., as a B-52 aircraft commander and squadron operations officer.
 After graduating from Air Command and Staff College he was assigned to the U.S. Air Force Academy, Colo., as an Air Officer Commanding.
 While there he was active in the pilot training programs as an instructor in soaring and he served as president of the aero club.

 Transferring to Tactical Air Command in August 1968, he served as operations officer for the 428th Tactical Fighter Squadron, Nellis Air Force Base, Nev.
 From May 1970 to June 1971, Then Lt Col Kimsey flew 211 combat sorties and 317 hours in F-100s and became commander of the 306th Tactical Fighter Squadron, Tuy Hoa Air Base, Republic of Vietnam, and later assistant deputy commander for operations, 35th Tactical Fighter Wing, Phan Rang Air Base, Republic of Vietnam.